-People don’t make the decision to end a long-term relationship lightly, especially when children are involved.
+People don’t decide to end a long-term relationship lightly, especially when children are involved.
 Divorce and separation are two of the most painful life events anyone ever goes through.

 They can lead people to question everything they thought they knew about themselves and their lives.
 They are overwhelming.

-If this is happening to you, you are probably exhausted; your life may seem out of control and the prospect of calm and safety a very long way away.
+If this is happening to you, you are probably exhausted.
+Your life may seem out of control, and the prospect of calm and safety may seem a very long way away.
 Most people feel confused and often overwhelmed by strong emotions.

 The grief, sadness, pain and often anger that you may feel about the past will be mixed up with the anxiety and even panic that you may be feeling about the family’s future, most especially what the future will look like for your children.

-You will definitely be stressed by the uncertainty and the strength of the emotions.
+Uncertainty and the strength of emotions will definitely stress you out.
 Stress is known to be damaging to your health, both mental and physical.

 So what should you do?

 A good first step is to get some information about your situation.
-As with most things in life these days, you will probably start with the internet, where the basics can be found for free, provided you are looking in the right place.
+As with most things, you will probably start with the internet, where the basics can be found for free, provided you look in the right place.

-Do be careful though – there is lots of misinformation out there, as well as lots of information that isn’t relevant to England and Wales.
+Do be careful, though—there is a lot of misinformation out there, as well as a lot of information that isn’t relevant to England and Wales.

-The UK government website www.gov.uk has some clear, straightforward information on it.
-If you are living in England and Wales, here is a good place to start.
-You can find lots of useful advice and
+The UK government website, www.gov.uk, has some clear, straightforward information on it.
+This is a good place to start if you live in England and Wales.
+You can find lots of helpful advice and

 help at www.advicenow.org.uk.

-If you have children it could really help you to look at the co-parenthub,
+If you have children, it could help you to look at the co-parenthub,

-a resource created by the government agency which looks after children involved in court proceedings and you may also be interested in what the NSPCC has to say about separation and divorce.
+a resource created by the government agency that looks after children involved in court proceedings.
+You may also be interested in what the NSPCC says about separation and divorce.

-Other independent organisations with good websites containing useful information include Citizen’s Advice Bureau, Relate, Gingerbread, and Family Lives.
+Other independent organisations with good websites containing helpful information include Citizen’s Advice Bureau, Relate, Gingerbread, and Family Lives.

 All the websites listed mention the benefits of trying to sort your situation out by reaching agreements between yourselves.
-That may seem a dreadful idea at the moment, while you are still caught up in the storm.
+That may seem a dreadful idea while you are still caught up in the storm.

-It is certainly a very difficult thing to do alone.
-But with good professional help, most people are eventually able to work things out between themselves, without involving the courts.
+It is certainly very difficult to do alone.
+But with good professional help, most people eventually work things out between themselves without involving the courts.

 especially the children.